elisvb/Statistical-catch-at-age-model/README.md

 # References

-This code is part of a submitted article.
+This code is part of:
-- Van Beveren, E., Duplisea,D., Castonguay,C., Doniol-Valcroze,T., Plourde, S., Cadigan, N., (submitted), How catch underreporting can bias stock assessment and advice in northwest Atlantic mackerel and a possible resolution using censored catch
+- Van Beveren, E., Duplisea,D., Castonguay,C., Doniol-Valcroze,T., Plourde, S., Cadigan, N., (submitted), How catch underreporting can bias stock assessment of and advice for northwest Atlantic mackerel and a possible resolution using censored catch

 The censored catch, structured process error and crl transformed catch-at-age cpp code chunks are from: